Your English Digest 英語每周一文。英文裡的中文外來字為何那麼少?Why so little Chinese in English?

 |

-Literal translation of the chinese phrase
+The literal translation of the Chinese phrase

-menaing humiliation
+meaning humiliation

 |